wisdomadzorgenu/color-tile-game/README.md

 # Tile Color Game
-This game is played by selecting the colours to fill the tiles in the main grid until all tiles of the board have the same color.
+This is a one player game vs an AI.

+Three set of colours are provided.
+After a colour is chosen, all tiles that are connected to the origin are changed to the chosen color.

-A player makes a move by choosing one of the three colors.
-The goal of the game is to change all the tiles to the same color, preferably with the fewest number of moves possible.
+A player makes a move by choosing one of the three colors. `The goal of the game is to change all the tiles to the same color, preferably with the fewest number of moves possible.`

+AI computes its solution mathematically and you either win or lose based on your number of moves.
+The fewer the moves, the better.

 ### Live Testing
 To test the game live, please visit